 You may go for for a trouble free experiment, by simply putting a good quality cannabis seed into a regular box with regular soil, place it all on to the same shelf where the rest of the house plants spend their lives.
 In this case, you will of course gain the wonderful feeling of growing something.
 Maybe you will even see the flowers, but at minimum you’ll finally get a trouble free plant for 5-10 good joints made of leaves or maybe even some sort of buds, with just minimum effort!

-Not bad, eh?
-For doing almost nothing, mostly watching with admiration the full cycle: how the cannabis seed grows into a plant, to one day become a marijuana!
+Not bad For doing almost nothing, mostly watching with admiration the full cycle: how the cannabis seed grows into a plant, to become a marijuana one day.

 Alternatively, we go for a more-or-less serious cultivation of more-or-less high-end marijuana.
 And by that we surely refer to the investment: equipment, soil, electricity, lightning, building a box or buying a box, ventilation, and so on.

 The mistakes that beginners really make when starting to grow marijuana at home for the first time

 You’ve just excavated a jar of soil from your neighbour’s garden, and now you are confident this is it.
 The answer is still “No”.
 The random soil may not be enough for cannabis; the acidity may have a too high or too low pH level.
 Also “the soil from the garden” in most cases is too dense for cannabis; loose and crumbly is always much, much better for cannabis plant to grow good.
 Not to mention the insects and parasites teeming in the garden soil (Imagine?)

 The only acceptable solution is: if you want to grow cannabis at home, if you maybe want to enjoy it with less trouble and maximum fun (like any other hobby, right?) then buy a pack of prepared soil and you will be generously rewarded.